json-api/json-api/README.md

 Status
 ------

-This standard is currently under development.
+This specification is currently under development.
 To assist:

 1. Get the dependencies: